evilsoft/todo-plus/README.md

 state transitions using the [State ADT][state-docs] from the [crocks ADT library][crocks].

-## Practical ADTs -- Todo+ (Part 0x00)
+## Practical ADTs -- Todo+ (Part 0x01)
-A series that takes the simple Redux Todo Application, but builds it using ADTs to capture control flow and behavior of our Application State.
-We will be implemented the application from the ground up using `React`, `Redux` and `crocks` for ADTs.

-In this portion we will be configuring our environment to work with React both for eslint and our build system.
-Once built out, we will throw together a simple UI with no functionality just to get us started.
-And we will finish up with getting Redux to work with the State ADT from crocks.
+After an overview of the reducer pattern we have so far, we add a couple helpers to bring us closer to our desired flow.
+With the new functions `createAction` and `createReducer` now at our disposal, we can clean up both our `combineReducers` function and our root reducer due to the introduction of a `Maybe` added to our `createReducer` flow.

+We then continue, by adding a form that will allow us to create new Todos and style it to look fairly decent.
+Using this new form, we create an `add` function in our todo, complete with a way to provide defaults for any missing attributes on the todo record we wish to add.

+Now that all of the pieces are in place, well finish it off by mapping our `ADD_TODO` action to our `add` model function inside of out todo reducer.

 Links:
 * [Build System](https://github.com/evilsoft/simply-evil-js)